Octax: Accelerated CHIP-8 Arcade Environments for Reinforcement Learning in JAX: Experimental Evaluation

 Large language models (LLMs) have demonstrated a strong capability in code generation across diverse programming languages, enabling the automated creation of environments in RL research.
 Here we explore \octax's capacity to accelerate research by leveraging LLMs to generate novel tasks, extending beyond manually designed game suites toward automated environment synthesis, as explored in \cite{faldor2024omni}.

-\paragraph{Context.} During \octax's development, we encountered several games where reward and termination logic proved difficult to extract through manual analysis of game mechanics.
-In these cases, we decompiled ROMs to obtain CHIP-8 assembly code and successfully employed LLMs to generate appropriate \texttt{score\_fn} and \texttt{terminated\_fn} functions by analyzing the assembly instructions.
-This process revealed LLMs' capability to understand low-level game logic and translate it into RL-compatible reward structures.
-This success motivated us to investigate the reverse pipeline: using LLMs to generate complete CHIP-8 games from high-level descriptions, then leveraging \octax's scalable simulation to evaluate these procedurally created environments.
+\paragraph{Context.} During \octax's development, we encountered a few games where reward and termination logic proved difficult to extract through manual analysis of game mechanics.
+In these cases, we decompiled ROMs to obtain CHIP-8 assembly code and successfully employed LLMs to explain the code and guide us in defining the correct \texttt{score\_fn} and \texttt{terminated\_fn} functions.
+Using \texttt{gpt-4o-mini} from the OpenAI API, we evaluated our 21 games by checking whether the model could reproduce the same score and termination functions as our hand-written implementations.
+While the LLM might, in principle, discover alternative reward definitions that are still semantically valid, our goal here was to assess direct match accuracy under a limited context.
+We found that the model performs reliably when the score is stored in a single register (57\% perfect matches), but termination logic proved harder, with only 19\% correct due to missed multi-register OR/AND conditions or encoded state variables.
+This small feasibility study illustrates that LLMs can recover simple reward signals but still require human oversight, especially with no interactive debugging or additional context.
+Full details and per-game analyses are provided in Appendix~\ref{appendix:llm_eval}.
+This experiment motivated us to investigate the reverse pipeline: using LLMs to generate complete CHIP-8 games from high-level descriptions, then leveraging \octax's scalable simulation to evaluate these procedurally created environments.

 \textbf{Automated environment generation pipeline.} Our pipeline consists of seven replicable steps for automatic CHIP-8 game generation.
 In Step 1, we construct a corpus of CHIP-8 tutorials, documentation, and programming examples, ensuring the LLM understands the architecture's instruction set, memory layout, and common coding patterns.
 In Step 2, we embed this corpus into a prompt (detailed in Appendix~\ref{sec:llm_prompt}) that guides the LLM to produce syntactically correct CHIP-8 programs from high-level instructions.
 In Step 3, we provide a description of the game with desired mechanics, objectives, and constraints.
 In Step 4, the LLM generates the initial CHIP-8 code based on the provided description.
 In Step 5, an automated feedback loop between the LLM and a CHIP-8 compiler iteratively refines the code based on compilation errors until successful.
 In Step 6, Python wrapper functions for \texttt{score\_fn} and \texttt{terminated\_fn} are automatically generated, translating CHIP-8 registers into RL-compatible reward and termination signals.
 Finally, in Step 7, the game description is augmented to increase difficulty or introduce new challenges.
 Both the new description and the previously generated game are added to the LLM’s context before next iteration.
 Figure \ref{fig:pipeline} summarizes the automated environment generation pipeline.